soto-project/soto-codegenerator/README.md

-# soto-codegen
+# SotoCodeGen

-A description of this package.
+Code Generator for Soto